douglasrizzo/catsim/README.md

-Computerized adaptive tests are educational evaluations, usually taken by examinees in a computer or some other digital means, in which the examinee\'s proficiency is evaluated after the response of each item.
+Computerized adaptive tests are educational evaluations, usually taken by examinees in a computer or some other digital means, in which the examinee\'s ability is evaluated after the response of each item.
-The new proficiency is then used to select a new item, closer to the examinee\'s real proficiency.
-This method of test application has several advantages compared to the traditional paper-and-pencil method or even linear tests applied electronically, since high-proficiency examinees are not required to answer all the easy items in a test, answering only the items that actually give some information regarding his or hers true knowledge of the subject at matter.
-A similar, but inverse effect happens for those examinees of low proficiency level.
+The new ability is then used to select a new item, closer to the examinee\'s real ability.
+This method of test application has several advantages compared to the traditional paper-and-pencil method or even linear tests applied electronically, since high-ability examinees are not required to answer all the easy items in a test, answering only the items that actually give some information regarding his or hers true knowledge of the subject at matter.
+A similar, but inverse effect happens for those examinees of low ability level.

 More information is available [in the docs](https://douglasrizzo.github.io/catsim/introduction.html) and over